isc-projects/bind9/doc/arm/reference.rst

       define the scope of the statement - for example, a statement which appears in a :namedconf:ref:`zone` block has scope only for that zone.

+      Blocks are organized hierarchically within named.conf and may have a number of different properties:

+      - Certain blocks cannot be nested in other blocks and thus may be regarded as the *topmost* level blocks.
+For example, the :namedconf:ref:`options` block and the :namedconf:ref:`logging` block.

+      - Certain blocks can appear multiple times in which case they will have an associated name to disambiguate them.
+For example, the :namedconf:ref:`zone` block (``zone example.com { ... };``) or the :namedconf:ref:`key` block (``key mykey { ... };``).

+      - Certain blocks may be nested within other blocks.
+For example, the :namedconf:ref:`zone` block may be nested (appear within) a :namedconf:ref:`view` block.

+      Description of each block in this manual lists its permissible locations.

    Statement
       - Statements define and control specific BIND behaviors.
       - Statements may have a single parameter (a **Value**) or multiple parameters